 Calculate the total force of buoyancy acting on an object.
-Enter the density of the fluid and the volume of displace fluid to calculate the buoyancy force.
+Enter the density of the fluid and the volume of the displaced fluid to calculate the buoyancy force.

 - Gravitational Potential Energy Calculator